 Investments, all of which are intended to be held to maturity, consist of investment grade bonds having maturities of up to three years and are carried at amortized cost, which approximates fair value.
-Short-term investments represent the current portion of these bonds and the \$4,002,000 non-current portion is included in other assets.
+Short-term investments represent the current portion of these bonds.
+There are \$3,877,000 and \$4,002,000 of these bonds included in other assets at December 30, 2000 and December 25, 1999, respectively.

-Operating Property

-Operating property is recorded at cost.
+Operating Property Operating property is recorded at cost.
 Depreciation is provided on a straight-line basis over the estimated useful lives of the related assets.
 Trailers are being depreciated over 7 years.